mkrishna4u/smart-testauto-framework/README.md

 This tool supports the **real environment** for software testing automation (Similar way our manual tester performs software testing like data preparation, run test cases (data-driven), data verification and generate reports etc.).
 Here using this tool we can automate data preparation, test cases execution, data verification and report generation easily.

-Using this software we can easily test the following functionality of the software applications:
+Using STAF software we can easily test the following functionality of the software applications:

 1.  **Web User Interface** running on different web browsers (like Chrome, Firefox etc.) on different platforms (like windows, mobile, mac, linux, android, iOS etc.)
 2.  **Native applications** like **Desktop applications** (like calculator), **Mobile applications** (like calculator)